koraytugay/koraytugay.github.io/content/java/threads-in-java.md

 - Can only move back to `runnable` state (and never directly to `running` state) once the reason (or intention) vanishes / expires
   - It may never go back to `runnable` if the reason never vanishes / expires

-## Preventing thread Execution
+## Preventing Thread Execution
-### Making a thread Sleep
+### Making a Thread Sleep

+A thread goes to sleep when the static method `sleep` is called within its call stack.

 ```java
 Thread.sleep(long millis) throws InterruptedException
 ```

+Note that:
-- You can only make the current executing thread sleep, you can not make any other threads sleep
+- A thread can never make any other thread sleep.
-- `millis` you pass into the method is the minimum duration of sleep
+- `millis` passed to the method is the minimum durartion of sleep and it is not exact.
-  - It is not exact
-- After waking up, the thread will end up in the runnable state
+- After waking up, thread ends up in the runnable state.
-  - It will not go to running state directly
-- A thread does not release the locks its holding when it goes to sleep
+- A thread does not release the locks its holding when it goes to sleep.

 ### Making a Thread Yield

-- `static Thread.yield()` is to influence the thread scheduler to move the current running thread to `runnable state`
+- `static Thread.yield()` is to influence the Thread Scheduler to move the current running thread to runnable state.
-- There is no guarantee that it will have any effect
+- There is no guarantee that it will have any effect.
-  - Even if the thread moves to `runnable` state, it might be picked up immediately and moved to `running` state
+  - Even if the thread moves to `runnable` state, it might be picked up immediately and moved to `running` state.

 ### Making a thread Join Another thread
-- `join() throws InterruptedException` will move the current thread to `sleeping` state until the thread being joined finishes
+`join() throws InterruptedException` moves the current thread to sleeping state until the thread being joined finishes.

 ```java
 Runnable longRunning = () -> {